 - The person is under indictment for or has been convicted of any felony offense of violence or the illegal possession, use, sale, administration, distribution, or trafficking in any drug of abuse.

 The charge of possession of a firearm by a convicted felon is classified as a felony of the third degree.
 This charge, if convicted, comes with a presumptive sentence of up to 5 years in prison and/or fines of up to $10,000.

-Joslyn Law Firm | Franklin County Possession of a Firearm by a Convicted Felon Arrest Lawyer
+Joslyn Law Firm | Convicted Felon Firearm Possession Lawyer in Columbus, Ohio

-The Joslyn Law Firm proudly represents individuals in and around the central Ohio cities of Ashley, Dublin, Gahanna, Upper Arlington, Minerva Park, London, West Jefferson, Pataskala, Utica, Bremen, Lancaster, Circleville and Ashville.
+The Joslyn Law Firm proudly represents individuals in and around the central Ohio cities of Ashley, Dublin, Gahanna, Upper Arlington, Minerva Park, London, West Jefferson, Pataskala, Utica, Bremen, Lancaster, Circleville, and Ashville.